House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 PUR vs Brita

-If you’ve taken a look at water filter pitchers recently, you’re likely to have noticed that there are two juggernauts in the space that you’ll see everywhere; PUR and Brita.
+If you’ve taken a look at water filter pitchers recently, you’re likely to have noticed that there are two juggernauts you’ll see everywhere: PUR and Brita.
 Other in-home water filter manufacturers exist, but these two take the lion’s share of the market.

-That said, the Brita filters are cheaper and easier to find, and the pitcher is less of an investment to start.
+However, the Brita filters are cheaper and easier to find, and the pitcher also costs less.
 You might choose Brita if you want the most convenient and affordable solution with replacement cartridges that are easy to find.
-But you might pick PUR if you want better filtration.
+However, you might pick PUR if you want better filtration.

 Divider 4

-While these two products are very similar, there are a few differences that are worth exploring.
+While these two products are very similar, a few differences are worth exploring.
 You may have to look below the surface to see where the similarities end, but they are different products.

 Performance

-Both the Brita and PUR filters offer very similar performance.
-They function the same as well.
-You pour water into the reservoir and it will fall through the filter, filling up the clean water tank at the bottom.
+Both the Brita and PUR filters provide similar functions.
+You pour water into the reservoir, which will fall through the filter, filling up the clean water tank at the bottom.
 The PUR filters remove more contaminants than the Brita filters do.
-However, Brita removes lead and PUR doesn’t, unless you get the special lead reducing filter.
+However, Brita removes lead, and PUR doesn’t unless you get the special lead-reducing filter.
 We’re going to call this one a tie.

 Price

 These are both very affordable entry points for getting filtered water in your home.
-Neither is expensive, but the Brita pitchers tend to be a little bit cheaper-priced than the PUR pitchers.
-Likewise, the Brita replacement filters are also less expensive than the PURs, so you’ll be saving money in the long run with Brita.
+Neither is expensive, but the Brita pitchers are a little bit cheaper than the PUR pitchers.
+Likewise, the Brita replacement filters are also less expensive than the PUR’s, so you’ll be saving money in the long run with Brita.

 Brita Longlast Filter Pitcher